-Victims tend to ‘dissociate’ or detach from their emotions, body and surroundings.
+Narcissistic Abuse Victims tend to ‘dissociate’ or detach from their emotions, body and surroundings.
 Living in a war zone where all forms of power and control are used against you (intimidation; emotional, physical and mental abuse; isolation, economic abuse, sexual abuse, coercion, control etc), the threat of abuse is always present.

-Red Flags for gas lighting and narcissistic abuse
+Red flags for gas lighting and narcissistic abuse

 Some red flags to look for, which are signs you are the victim of narcissistic abuse are:

 - You often feel tricked or pressured into doing things.

 - It seems as if you can’t do anything right.